febane/Contest/README.md

-# Contest_results
+# Contest
-Read contestants answers and displays the 2 bests ones
+Read contestants answers in a test and displays the 2 bests ones with the highest scores